Market Share of New Cars

 New cars are just one segment of the market

-New passenger cars are showing a rapid transition to some form of electrification.
+New passenger cars are showing a transition to some form of electrification.

 However, this is not reflected in the broader light vehicle market.

-Around half of the vehicles added to the monthly register are used imports (manufactured and purchased in one country and later imported and sold into NZ as used vehicles).
+Around half of the vehicles added to the monthly register are used imports (vehicles that have already been driven for a number of years in another country).

-Most of these used imports are petrol or hybrid vehicles (except for the Nissan Leaf EV).
+Most of these used imports are petrol or hybrid vehicles (except for the Nissan Leaf BEV).
 This reflects the Japanese Domestic Market, NZ’s primary used vehicle source market.

 Another significant segment is the light commercial class of vehicles.

-In this segment, over 75% of vehicles are utes (light trucks), most of which are diesel.
+In this segment, over 75% of vehicles are utes, most of which are diesel.
 The market share of these combustion vehicles has remained unchanged.

 Subscribe to Newsletter